I spent too many years apologising for who I am.

 What i believe

-I believe women have spent far too long apologising for brains that were never broken.
+People have spent far too long apologising for their brains that were never broken.

-I believe the life you're trying to build should fit your brain and NOT the other way around.
+The life you are trying to build should fit your brain and NOT the other way around.